The PFiddlesoft Frameworks include the PFAssistive Framework and the PFEventTaps Framework.

-The PFAssistive Framework implements these same concepts in its PFUIElement, PFApplicationUIElement, and PFObserver classes, each of which instantiates and encapsulates an associated Accessibility API object and makes its capabilities available to an assistive application using standard Objective-C and Cocoa techniques.
+The PFAssistive Framework implements these same concepts in its PFUIElement, PFApplicationUIElement, and PFObserver classes, each of which instantiates and encapsulates an associated Accessibility API object and makes its capabilities available to an assistive application using standard Objective-C or Swift techniques and the Cocoa frameworks.
 For example, an assistive application using the PFAssistive Framework can implement optional delegate methods declared in the framework’s PFUIElementDelegate and PFObserverDelegate formal protocols to observe Accessibility notifications.
-The framework bundle includes our Assistive Application Programming Guide for Mac OS X and a detailed PFAssistive Framework Reference, as well as the distribution license.
+The downloadable disk image includes our Assistive Application Programming Guide for OS X and a detailed PFAssistive Framework Reference, as well as the distribution license.

 With the PFAssistive Framework, an assistive application discovers UI elements, reads UI element attributes, and controls UI elements and, through them, the target application, all in the interest of supporting assistive applications that enable a user with disabilities to use the computer to perform the same tasks that any user can perform with the graphical user interface.
 An assistive application typically does this by performing these tasks:

 - An assistive application discovers individual UI elements in the target application in one of three ways: by locating an element on the screen, for example, the element currently under the mouse or the element that is the target application’s frontmost window; by receiving a notification from an element that something about it has just changed; or by navigating the element hierarchy from a known starting point.